pfalcon/ppxml2db/README.md

    `diff -u kommer.xml kommer.xml.out`

-Now let's do something pretty simple, yet useful, and already something which PP itself doesn't do: show how many securities are in this portfolio:
+Now let's do something pretty simple, yet useful, and already something which PP itself doesn't do: show how many securities are in a portfolio:

 ```
 echo "SELECT COUNT(*) FROM security;" | sqlite3 kommer.db